bridgecrew-perf6/fraud_detection_deployment/README.md

 # Fraud Detection classification with Kubernetes files for deployment

 ### Information
 In this project I used a classic dataset for Fraud Detection that can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).
-I used a Logistic regressiion model for classification, RESTApi, Docker and Kubernetes for deployment.
+I used a Logistic regression model for classification, RESTApi, Docker and Kubernetes for deployment.
 <b>NOTE:</b> The Dockerfile also copies the [train.py](https://github.com/) file, which is not used.
 I included it regardless for future work implementation (see Future Work).